kutayertugates/Simbly/README.md

   `in`  : Accessing array elements
   ```
   char name are "Kutay"
-  0 in name is 'G'
+  index 0 in name is 'G'
   // name = Gutay
   ```
 ### Comparison Operators